Codecademy/docs/content/general/concepts/tuple/tuple.md

 In computer science, a tuple is a data structure consisting of an ordered collection with an arbitrary number of elements.
 A tuple of N elements is generally referred to as an N-tuple.
 Many computer languages implement a tuple as its own structure or object type.

-A tuple implementation in any programming language typically has the following characteristics:
+Typically, a tuple implementation in any programming language has the following characteristics:

 - It can contain any data or object type in any combination.
 - It allows duplicate entries.